FunAndHelpfulDragon/python-Functions/docs/source/index.rst

    This project developmenet is not stable and is not meant to be stable.
    When there is an issue, we will fix it as soon as possible.

-Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.
+Check out the :doc:`Usage` section for further information, including how to :ref:`install <installation>` the project.

 Contents